Ships now

 Multi-agent coding is crowded now.
 Tokenburner is narrower: it keeps the local surfaces that agents need in one place, then makes context routing fast, visible, and permissioned.

-Run multiple AI CLIs, regular shells, prompt pads, and localhost web panes in one native split workspace.
+Run AI CLIs, regular shells, prompt pads, localhost web panes, and disabled provider chat panes in one native split workspace.

 Detect failures where they happen.